Btrfs: Union mounting / seed devices

 When creating a new Btrfs, an existing Btrfs can be used as a read-only "seed" file system.
 The new file system will then act as a copy-on-write overlay on the seed, as a form of union mounting.
 The seed can be later detached from the Btrfs, at which point the rebalancer will simply copy over any seed data still referenced by the new file system before detaching.
 Mason has suggested this may be useful for a Live CD installer, which might boot from a read-only Btrfs seed on an optical disc, rebalance itself to the target partition on the install disk in the background while the user continues to work, then eject the disc to complete the installation without rebooting.

 Encryption

-In his 2009 interview, Chris Mason stated that support for encryption was planned for Btrfs.
-In the meantime, a workaround for combining encryption with Btrfs is to use a full-disk encryption mechanism such as dm-crypt / LUKS on the underlying devices and to create the Btrfs filesystem on top of that layer.
+In his 2009 interview, Mason stated that support for encryption was planned for Btrfs.
+In the meantime, a workaround for combining encryption with Btrfs is to use a full-disk encryption mechanism such as dm-crypt / LUKS on the underlying devices and to create the Btrfs file system on top of that layer.